-On the other hand, KIIs revealed varied population movements observed by respondents in the camps over the last month, highlighting the dynamic nature of movements and their influence on the population makeup.
+Observations have been witnessed in the camps is generally feasible for POCs, where the arrival of new refugees, indicates a continuous influx of refugees seeking refuge and ongoing displacement from countries of origin.
+This marks a slight decrease from previous monitoring period, suggesting a marginally reduced flow of newcomers.
+However, movement within the camp increased while returns decreased potentially reflecting changes in repatriation or reintegration efforts.
+On the other hand, Klls revealed varied population movements observed by respondents in the camps over the last month, highlighting the dynamic nature of movements and their influence on the population makeup.
 A significant portion of the community reported an influx of new arrivals, including newly displaced individuals and returnees from their country of origin.
-These movements were driven by factors like increased opportunities for resettlement to a third country for a fresh start and voluntary repatriation.
-Transfers between camps, notably from Kakuma and Kalobeyei were necessitated by safety concerns, including avoiding areas with higher affinity of conflicts and to engage in livelihood activities like casual labor, small businesses, or vocational training, which can be scattered throughout the camps.
+Transfers between camps, notably from Kakuma and Kalobeyei were necessitated by lack of access to basic services emerging, seeking specialized services and the quest for durable solutions, such as resettlement, voluntary repatriation and complementary pathways as the major reasons for departures.